aaditya/sbrw-server/README.md

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://github.com/aaditya/sbrw-server/graphs/commit-activity)
 [![GitHub license](https://img.shields.io/badge/license-GPL-blue.svg)](https://github.com/aaditya/sbrw-server/blob/master/LICENSE)

-## Description
+## Overview

-This server is a NodeJS port of SBRW Server, written in Java.
+This is a compatible server implementation for Need For Speed World and borrows a lot of references from the SoapBox RaceWorld Project.It still is a work in progress and still has a lot of stuff which needs to be taken care of.
+So far the game loads into the login screen and can create driver (persona).
+Need to create the logiic for other stuff as well.

-If you want to contribute, you might want to change the linting rule linebreak-style as per your OS.
+This uses NoSQL DB paradigm so everything needs to be reworked from the original sbrw project accordingly.

 ## Requirements